Some open problems on multiple ergodic averages: Problems related to sequences arising from smooth functions

-The main advantage we get by working with elements of $\H$ is that it is possible to relate their growth rates with the growth rates of their derivatives.\footnote{If $a\in \H$ and $b\in \mathcal{LE}$, then there exists a Hardy field that contains both $a$ and $b$.
+The main advantage we get by working with elements of $\H$ is that it is possible to relate their growth rates with the growth rates of their derivatives.
+As a consequence, a single growth condition encodes a lot of useful information and this enables us to give more transparent and aesthetically pleasing statements.
+To give an example note that if $a\in \H$ and $b\in \mathcal{LE}$, then there exists a Hardy field that contains both $a$ and $b$.
 As a consequence, the limit $\lim_{t\to\infty} a'(t)/b'(t)$ exists (it may be infinite), and so assuming that $a(t),b(t)\to\infty$, we get (using L'Hospital's rule) that the quotients $ a(t)/b(t)$ and $a'(t)/b'(t)$ have the same limit as $t\to \infty$.
-We deduce, for instance, that if $a\in \H$ satisfies $a(t)/t^2\to \infty$, then $a'(t)/t\to \infty$ and $a''(t)\to \infty$.} As a consequence, a single growth condition encodes a lot of useful information and this enables us to give more transparent and appetizing statements.
+We deduce, for instance, that if $a\in \H$ satisfies $a(t)/t^2\to \infty$, then $a'(t)/t\to \infty$ and $a''(t)\to \infty$.

-Background material on Hardy fields can be found in \cite{Bos82, Bos83, Bos94, Ha12, Ha24, R83a}.
+Background material on Hardy fields can be found in \cite{Bos82, Bos83, Bos94, Ha10, Ha12, R83a}.